A Coaching Model Created by Kathy (Qi) Zou

 Help people “come home” to themselves and “go home” to others in new ways-David Draker

 As a coach, our role is to create such a sacred space, sit side by side with the coachees and work with them to explore their inner and outer worlds.
 Find the answers at the exact the same place where the questions are asked and issues are revealed.

 “Sacred space” here also refers to my coaching approach.
-“Sacred” stands for the feature of the space that we, coach will create for our coachees.
-And “Space” stands for the flow that we, coach will take to work with our coachees to explore their unique inner and outer worlds.
+“Sacred” stands for the feature of the space that we, the coach will create for our coachees.
+And “Space” stands for the flow that we, the coach will take to work with our coachees to explore their unique inner and outer worlds.